microsoft/react-native-windows-samples/docs/IRedBoxHandler-api-windows.md

 title: IRedBoxHandler
 ---

 RedBoxHandler provides an extension point to allow custom error handling within the react instance.
-This can be useful if you have an exsiting error reporting system that you want react errors to be reported to.
+This can be useful if you have an existing error reporting system that you want react errors to be reported to.
 The default implementation of RedBoxHandler shows error messages in a full screen error screen within the application.

 -- Insert Screenshot here --